'The Polite Art of Buying Boots' by Jerome K. Jerome

 In this excerpt from 'Three Men on the Bummel' (1900) George, despite the misgivings of his friends Harris and J. is conducting an experiment to see if he can make himself understood in some London shops using only his guide to English conversation for German travellers:

 We stopped the cab at a boot shop a little past Astley's Theatre that looked the sort of place we wanted.
 It was one of those overfed shops that the moment their shutters are taken down in the morning disgorge their goods all round them.
 Boxes of boots stood piled on the pavement or in the gutter opposite.
 Boots hung in festoons about its doors and windows.
 Its sunblind was as some grimy vine, bearing bunches of black and brown boots.
 Inside, the shop was a bower of boots.
-The man, when we entered, was busy with a chisel and hammer opening a new crate full of boots.
+The man, when we entered, was busy with a chisel and hammer opening a new crate full of boots.* 'Keep your hair on'

 George raised his hat and said 'Good morning.'